mutaihillary/projects/README.md

 # Projects
 # A.FRONT-END PROJECTS

-## 1.Extra Solution Technologies
+## 1.Sage Technologies

+ + link to the Sage: https://www.bitballoon.com/sites/sage-technologies
- + link to the repo: https://github.com/mutaihillary/extra
+ + link to the repo: https://github.com/mutaihillary/sage

 ### Details
  Its  a website for an IT firm.